ansible/awx/CONTRIBUTING.md

 - Make the smallest change possible
 - Write good commit messages.
 See [How to write a Git commit message](https://chris.beams.io/posts/git-commit/).

-It's generally a good idea to discuss features with us first by engaging us in the `#ansible-awx` channel on irc.libera.chat, or on the [mailing list](https://groups.google.com/forum/#!forum/awx-project).
+It's generally a good idea to discuss features with us first by engaging on the [Ansible Forum](https://forum.ansible.com/tag/awx).

 We like to keep our commit history clean, and will require resubmission of pull requests that contain merge commits.
 Use `git pull --rebase`, rather than
 `git pull`, and `git rebase`, rather than `git merge`.